thatgirlAnansi/Sample-PHP-programs/README.md

 # Sample-PHP-programs
- PHP program to work with numeric and associative arrays.
+(a)PHP program to work with numeric and associative arrays.
+(b) PHPprogramtofindfactorialusingRecursion.
+(c)